liebig/cron/README.md

     +------------------------- min (0 - 59)
 ```

 The given anonymous **function** will be invoked if the expression details match with the current timestamp.
 This function should return null in success case or anything else in if there was an error while executing this job.
-The error case will be logged to database and to a Monolog logger object (if logger is enabled).
+By default, the error case will be logged to database and to a Monolog logger object (if logger is enabled).

 The **isEnabled** boolean parameter makes it possible to deactivate a job from execution without removing it completely.
 Later the job execution can be enabled very easy by giving a true boolean to the method.
 This parameter is optional and the default falue is enabled.